i-like-chip/i-like-chip.github.io/posts/16-Bird-Feeder-Hanger.md

 ![Bird Feeder Hanger](./images/16-bird-feeder-hanger-2.PNG)

-I made a two videos showing how I made the hanger, which can be found on my Instagram.
+I made two videos showing how I made the hanger, which can be found on my Instagram.

 You can download the .stl files here:[Bird Feeder Hanger](https://www.thingiverse.com/thing:7165225)